ctrlaltdeleon/infinitygauntlet/journal/journal-2020.md

   }
 }

-// & to call the class.
+// and to call the class.

 PositionObject positionObject = new PositionObject(1, new Position(2f, 3f));
 ```